 When you get tired of the modern feel of this big city, check out the Old Town, which is located near the cathedral.
 Here you can stroll cobblestone streets and see the historical area, which has mansions dating from the 18th and 19th centuries as well as an abundance of cafes, bars, and restaurants.
 Once the sun goes down, check out the area's clubs and concert halls.
 On weekends, vendors set up stalls selling jewelry, art, antiques and vintage items.
 The bohemian feel of this area makes for a nice change of pace from the rest of the modern industrial city.

 Gain insight into the region's history at any or all of Monterrey's three excellent history museums.
-The Museo de Historia Mexicana offers a broad overview of the country's past, with five rooms each looking at a different period, from pre-Hispanic times to the present day.
+The Museo de Historia Mexicana offers a broad overview of the country's past, with more than 1200 artifacts from pre-Hispanic times to the present day.
 The Museo del Noreste, connected to the previously mentioned museum by a footbridge, focuses specifically on the history of the northeast area of Mexico.
 The Museo del Palacio, located in the neoclassical government palace in the center of town, offers a peek into the history of the city of Monterrey.

 All three museums are closed on Mondays.
 The Museo del Palacio has free admission every day, and a ticket purchase at either the Museo de Historia Mexicana or Museo del Noreste is good for both museums.